biosustain/pankb/README.md

 Second, you must deploy (manually or automatically with Github Actions) the AI Assistant Web Application following the instructions from the respective repo: https://github.com/biosustain/pankb_db.

 Every time when one pushes to the `prod` repo (usually from the DEV server), the changes in PanKB site and Assistant Web Applications will be AUTOMATICALLY deployed to the PROD server.
 The automation (CI/CD) is achieved with the help of Github Actions enabled for the repository.
 The respective config file is `.github/workflows/deploy-prod-to-azurevm.yml`.
-In order for the automated deployment to work, you should set up the values of the following secret Github Actions secrets:
+In order for the automated deployment to work, you must set up the values of the following Github Actions secrets:
 ```
 PANKB_PROD_HOST - the PROD server IP address
 PANKB_PROD_SSH_USERNAME - the ssh user name to connect to the PROD server